 DAILY SHOPPING IN MATAMATA

 On a twelve people van we hired for our journey we hit the road.
-Finally we arrive at Matamata, heading to Hobbiton aka Shire (of the ‘Lord of Rings’ and the ‘Hobbit’).
-We are a bit jet lagged.
+Finally, we arrive at Matamata, heading to Hobbiton aka Shire (of the ‘Lord of Rings’ and the ‘Hobbit’).
+We are a bit jet-lagged.
 We need to buy some food.
-We talk making us a barbecue night this evening.
-In aftermath an error, I think.
+We talk, making us a barbecue night this evening.
+In the aftermath of an error, I think.
 But nevermind.
 We enter yet another hypermarket.
 The first one was in Auckland where we bought us water and some snacks.
 But then we were a bit in a hurry.
 The hypermarket is very well supplied.
 Much of the stuff is well-known to us.
-It is of European and American manufactures, some of it however tailored for a New Zealand customer.
-The brands well-known to us make moving around easier.
-Later on, the same we will see in the local pharmacies.
-We are maybe at the end of the world, but may truly understand how globalisation works.
+It is of European and American manufacturers, some of it however tailored for a New Zealand customer.
+The brands famous for us make moving around easier.
+Later on, the same, we will see in the local pharmacies.
+We are maybe at the end of the world, but may genuinely understand how globalization works.
 The choice is exquisite.

 Our hotel is not far away.
 It is a so-called lodge hotel.
-The apartments are like small homes: a living room with a kitchen, bathroom and bedrooms.
-It is a standard we will be seeing through most of our journey.
-In the backyard there is a small jacuzzi.
+The apartments are like small homes: a living room with a kitchen, bathroom, and bedrooms.
+It is a standard we will see through most of our journey.
+In the backyard, there is a small jacuzzi.
 Quite comfortable conditions.
-The hotel is one of the kind.
-A historic place.
+The hotel is one of a kind.
+A historical place.
 We were surrounded by New Zealanders on vacation.
 The air was a leisurely one.
 The New Zealand art of living.
-Only couple of hundred meters away there were hot springs.
+The only couple of hundred meters away there were hot springs.
 I was excited about the evening to come.
 It might have been fun.
 It might have been… But we had to hit the road.
 Hobbiton awaited us.